Lisa Claire du Toit

 Lisa Claire du Toit is a South African inventor, scientist, researcher, and a university professor at University of the Witwatersrand, Johannesburg, South Africa.

 Early life

 Claire du Toit was born on 24 April 1983.

 Education

-Claire du Toit hold a Bachelors degree in Pharmacy(B.Pharm (cum laude), a Masters degree in Pharmacy(M.Pharm (cum laude), and a Doctor of Philosophy degree(PhD) from University of the Witwatersrand, Johannesburg, South Africa.
+Claire du Toit holds a Bachelors degree in Pharmacy(B.Pharm (cum laude), a Masters degree in Pharmacy (M.Pharm (cum laude), and a Doctor of Philosophy degree (PhD) from University of the Witwatersrand, Johannesburg, South Africa.

 Career

 Claire du Toit is an Associate Professor of Pharmaceutical Chemistry and Senior Scientist of the Wits Advanced Drug Delivery Platform Research Unit (WADDP) in the Department of Pharmacy and Pharmacology of the University of the Witwatersrand, Johannesburg, South Africa, where she also lectures.

 Her inventions include 9 granted patents and several PCT applications filed internationally.